Your Journey to Financial Freedom Starts here

 We both spent a major part of our 20s in traditional universities gaining bachelor and master degrees without paying a single penny for student loans, thanks to our amazingly talented and frugal parents.

 Here on this blog, we will share our ups, downs, challenges and small wins.
+This year we are working on saving $10,000 to grow our Emergency Fund.
 We intend to make this journey fun, filled with flexibility to chose our own financial freedom and rich family experiences.
 We hope you join us in this family and share a conscious debt-free life forever!

 It is good to have you.
 Thank you for stopping by!